 How to Prepare Clay Pot before the First Use

 Unglazed clay pots require some preparation before they are ready for use.
 To prepare the clay pot for cooking for the first time, immerse it in a clean bucket of water for at least one hour.
 You can leave it overnight in a sink completely covered with water.
 Remove the pot from the water and allow it to dry thoroughly.

 How to Season your Clay Pot

 Wipe all the unglazed areas of the pot and rub it with olive or vegetable oil.
 Fill the pot 3/4 of the way up with water.
 Put the lid on.
 Place the oiled pot in a cold oven.
 Turn on the heat to 350 degrees Fahrenheit.
 Allow it to bake for 2 to 3 hours.
 Turn off the heat and let the pot cool completely.
 Wash the pot and store it in a cool, dry place.
 Seasoning enhances the hardness and durability of clay cookware, making it more crack-resistant and also helps get rid of the initial clay smell.

 Cooking in Clay Pots

 Unglazed clay cooking pots can be used in the oven or microwave.
 Some clay pots are intended for stovetop cooking or grilling and they are labeled as intended for those uses.
 Be sure to read and follow instructions provided by the manufacturer for the use and maintenance of your earthenware.
 There are certain rules that must be adhered to when using unglazed clay cookware.

 Unglazed clay pot and lid must be completely submerged in water for at least 15 minutes prior to assembling your meal.
 Being porous the pot absorbs moisture during soaking.
 As the pot is slowly heated, the clay slowly releases steam from its pores which gently cooks the food.
 This prevents foods from drying out.
-Natural juices and flavours are retained in the pot, while nutrient content is preserved.
+Natural juices and flavors are retained in the pot, while nutrient content is preserved.